 The Company accrues for liabilities under discretionary employee and executive bonus plans.
 These estimated compensation liabilities are based on progress against corporate objectives approved by the Company's board of directors, compensation levels of eligible individuals, and target bonus percentage levels.
 The board of directors reviews and evaluates the performance against these objectives and ultimately determines what discretionary payments are made.
-As of December 31, 2019, and 2018, the Company accrued approximately \$7,917 and 3,953, respectively, for liabilities associated with these employee and executive bonus plans.
+As of December 31, 2018, the Company accrued approximately \$3,953 for liabilities associated with these employee and executive bonus plans.